Some nonlinear second order equation modelling rocket motion: Main results

-In this section we provide more subtle a priori estimates taking into regard the negative sign of some terms appearing in $\left( \ref{BVP}\right) $ and instead of using Schauder Theorem, we apply more subtle Schafer Theorem.
-First, we neglect negative term in (\ref{BVP}) and integrate inequality
+In this section we present some extensions to provide more subtle a priori estimates taking into regard the negative sign of some terms appearing in $\left( \ref{BVP}\right) $.
+Instead of using Schauder Theorem, one can the try to apply Schafer Theorem yielding a fixed point as well.